bostontrader/bookwerx-core/README.md

 Returns a JSON object containing a single account document.
 Possibly error 1.

-POST /accounts (add a new account) (errors: 3.1, 3.2) PUT /accounts/:id (modify an existing account, no upsert) (errors: 1, 3.1, 3.2) DELETE /accounts/:id (errors: 1,2)
+POST /accounts
+Add a new account document.
+Returns what was just written, plus the newly assigned _id.

+PUT /accounts/:id
+Modify an existing account, no upsert.
+Possibly error 1.

+DELETE /accounts/:id
+Guess what this does?
+Possibly return errors 1 or 2.

 Possible errors:
 1.  account n does not exist
-2.  this account cannot be deleted because some distributions refer to it 3.1 title must be truthy
+2.  this account cannot be deleted because some distributions refer to it
-3.2 title must be unique

 currencies